 Find My Friends

 No matter how hard groups try to stay together on the mountain, inevitably, at some point during the day, somebody's going to get lost.
 After all, it can be hard to keep up with quick friends who fancy themselves racers, foggy conditions make it hard to see, and sometimes, people just want to ski different trails.
-This recently-updated apps uses GPS tracking so you can locate friends and family on a user-friendly map.
+This app uses GPS tracking so you can locate friends and family on a user-friendly map.

 The photo album of millenials doesn't necessarily offer ski-specifc features, but, it sure is a great way to daydream about the slopes and keep your followers updated about all the great tracks you're making.
 Explore hashtags like #skiing, #powder, or even find pictures of you're favorite mountain (for example, almost 1,000 users have posted to #parkcityutah).
 It's a fun way to see awesome pictures of the slopes, document your own travels, and even meet other skiers!